ciberkleid/carvel-demo/README.md

 - The `sources` section tells kbld to use buildpacks to create an image for hello-app, located in the [src](src) folder.
     - _Buildpacks_ are a separate technology that provides a consistent and structured way to build images, without the need to write Dockerfiles or other custom code.
       You can learn more [here](https://buildpacks.io).
-- The `destinations` section says to push the image to Docker Hub if and only if the `helloApp.pushImageTag` value is set.
+- The `destinations` section says to push the image to the registry if and only if the `helloApp.pushImageTag` value is set.

 > **Important:** If you are not using kind with a local registry at `localhost:5000`, update the value of `helloApp.pushImageTag` in the [default values file](bundle/config/default-values.yml) so that it points to a registry to which you can publish, and make sure you are authenticated to your registry (i.e. run [docker login](https://docs.docker.com/engine/reference/commandline/login) at your command line).